 Gay and Lesbian

 The Netherlands demonstrates its progressive character when it comes down to homosexuality.
 In 2001, the Netherlands was the first country in the world to legalize same-sex marriages.
-Until this day, a vast majority of Dutch society supports equal rights for the lesbian, gay, bisexual, and transgender (LGBT) community.
+Until this day, a vast majority of Dutch society supports equal rights for the lesbian, gay, bisexual, transgender and intersexual (LGBTI) community.

 Gay Clubs & Bars